-- 1. Students are to abide by the policies outlined in the CHP catalog, SECTION 7.0 ACADEMIC POLICIES AND STANDARDS.
-Specific attention should be given to the following CHP Student Affairs policies (See Appendix): - 02.00.02 Non-Cognitive Performance Standards - 02.00.03 CHP Substance Abuse Policy - 02.15.01 Student Conduct and Discipline http://healthprofessions.uams.edu/faculty-and-staff/policies-and-procedures-guide/02-student-affairs/
+1. Students are to abide by the policies outlined in the CHP catalog, SECTION 7.0 - ACADEMIC POLICIES AND STANDARDS.
+Specific attention should be given to the following CHP Student Affairs policies (See Appendix):

+01.00.02 Scholastic Dishonesty

+01.15.01 Student Academic Appeal Policy and Procedures